supertestnet/bitpac/README.md

 # What is a bitpac?

-A bitpac is a publicly auditable cooperative that lives on bitcoin.
-Anyone can create a bitpac and its members can control some money and vote on how to spend it.
+A bitpac is a cooperative whose members control some money and vote on how to spend it.
+It uses bitcoin multisig to enable group control and voting happens over nostr.

 # So is this basically a DAO?